 But Chief Magistrate just tells his son he shouldn’t bother trying to lead the raid because he will surely fail, unable to even provide his son with one kind word during their last conversation on this earth.
 Bad Magistrate leaves in tears and my heart just bleeds for him, because there is nothing like having daddy issues to totally fuck a man right up.

 Chae Ok meanwhile is lamenting over Yoon’s arrest, flashing back to a poignant conversation they shared when he explained just how much she truly means to him.
-I have written the words out below because it was a very beautiful confession (now if only Yoon didn’t have such disgusting bum fluff attached to his bloody chin I might even find him romantic…sigh.
+I have written the words out below because it was a very beautiful confession (now if only Yoon didn’t have bum fluff glued to his bloody chin I might even find him romantic…sigh.
 Shave it off Yoon!):

 Yoon: ‘Have you looked into your soul before?